PhD Graduate School of Archaeology

 Courses and training

 The courses will help you to conduct your scientific research, write your dissertation, develop (transferable) skills and gain self-insight.
-Employed and contract PhD researchers are strongly recommended to attend at least 280 hours of training, divided into:
+The plan encompasses the entire doctoral process and consists of at least:

 You are allowed to tailor your Training Plan to your own needs and wishes.
 Requirements vary by personal situations.
 You have to discuss with your supervisor which courses will work best for you.
 Training courses are available for PhD candidates at different levels: